FME Version

 1. Add DGN Reader

 Start FME Workbench.
 On the Start Page, select New Workspace to create a blank canvas.
+Add a Reader to the workspace (from the Readers menu, select Add Reader).

 Set the Format to Bentley MicroStation Design (V8)

-When adding a DGN reader to a workspace, the parameters dialog has an option, “Group Elements By” that controls how DGN elements are grouped in FME Workbench.
+When adding a DGN reader to a workspace, the parameters dialog has an option, “Group Elements By”, that controls how DGN elements are grouped in FME Workbench.
 Select Schema - Level Names for Group By Elements.
 This will create an Attribute for each DGN Level.

 2. Exposing Attributes

 Notice that not only are the tags (here Species and Tree Count) exposed, but also attributes with information on the tags, such as the tagset name, the tag type, and the default value.
-If you need to have a list of tag names, you can expose the igds_tag_names{} format attribute by clicking on the Trees Parameters cogwheel.
-This will open the Parameters dialog box.
-Click on the Format Attributes and find the attribute you wish to expose and click the checkbox next to the attribute.
+If you need a list of tag names, you can expose the igds_tag_names{} format attribute by double-clicking on the Trees reader feature type.
+This will open the Feature Type parameters..
+Click on the Format Attributes tab, find the attribute you wish to expose, and click the checkbox next to the attribute.

 The tag attributes created within FME are defined using the same data types as in the original tags: